barbazul/1kfa/mod_guide_gm.md

 standard flips (flips without advantage), they are likely to feel the game is unfair.

-Explain to your players that getting good at playing 1kFA means *creating advantages*.
+Explain to your players that getting good outcomes often requires *creating advantages*.
 There are built-in moves like Discern and Defend that can be used to create advantages.
 Explain each one of these moves.
 Discern should be particularly encouraged if you'd like more opportunities to describe the world, environment, and